SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/2018-10-06-implicature.md

 So, how does one violate the CP, and therefore implicate something?

-1.  **Implicatures where the supposition of an implicature explains the violation of a maxim**
+#### Implicatures where the supposition of an implicature explains the violation of a maxim

 The speaker S says p, which violates a maxim, but is presumed to be following the CP.
 The supposition of the implicature q is necessary to conform to the CP.
 The reasoning process might be sketched as follows:

 (1, 2, 3) He has said that p; there is no reason to suppose that he is not observing the maxims, or at least the Cooperative Principle; but p violates the CP, more specifically the maxim M. His statement p is only in accordance with the CP and M if he, in fact, thought q.
 (4) he knows \[…\]fn:{Cf. ibid.
 32. The sketch of the reasoning process is derived from the example given there and the working-out schema given above.}

-2.  **Implicatures where the supposition of a clash between maxims explains the violation of a maxim**
+#### Implicatures where the supposition of a clash between maxims explains the violation of a maxim

 Shortly:

 He has said that p; there is no reason to suppose that he is not observing the maxims, or at least the Cooperative Principle; but p violates the CP, more specifically the maxim M. The only reason for not observing M is that he would otherwise be violating another maxim M2, if he observed M. Therefore, he is implicating he cannot observe M.fn:{Cf. ibid.
 32f., sketch derived as above.}

-3.  **Implicatures in which a maxim is flouted and exploited.**
+#### Implicatures in which a maxim is flouted and exploited

 If S violates a maxim very obviously, and not out of necessity, how can he still be following the CP?
 In short, he can’t mean what he said, so he must mean something different.fn:{Cf. ibid.
 30} What is this something?
 Here the account faces major problems, as Davis will later show.